Devlogerio/Puryspace/README.md

 ## About the making
 This game is made by Nodejs/Javascript/Socket.io/HTML5, No library is used for visuals It was made in 2018-2019 as an indie game for competing in .io genre
+# Clustered version included if you want to take advantge of multiple nodes, Note: need adjusments on heroku nodes as well (purchase for multiple nodes aquired)

 ## More games like this:
 #http://pury.space